W-E-R-D-N-A/NetworkProgrammingProject/README.md

 # NetworkProgrammingProject
-My network programming project from Intro to Computer Systems
+My network programming project from Intro to Computer Systems.
+A simple client-server pair using socket programming in C to take an verify a username & password from the client and send back data from the server (market stock value).

 Makefile
         "make clean; make" to compile everything